Reason homepage banner

 Catholic Teaching

-Justification, by which a person is made righteous before God, is through faith and good works.
+Justification, the process of being made righteous before God, involves both faith and good works.
 "Justification is not only the remission of sins, but also the sanctification and renewal of the interior man" (1989).
 "With justification, faith, hope, and charity are poured into our hearts, and obedience to the divine will is granted to us" (1991).
 "Justification is conferred in Baptism, the sacrament of faith.
 It conforms us to the righteousness of God, who makes us inwardly just by the power of his mercy" (1992).

 Biblical Teaching

-Justification is the act by which God declares-not makes-the sinner righteous by imputing (or crediting) Christ's righteousness to the sinner; He imputes this righteousness without regard to any good works performed by the believer.
-Paul points out that this was the case of Abraham (Rom.
-4:1-8) who "believed God, and it was counted [imputed or credited] unto him for righteousness."
-Abraham believed "on him that justifieth the ungodly."
-"Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified" (Gal.
-2:16).
+Justification is God’s act of declaring—not making—the sinner righteous by crediting Christ’s righteousness to them, independent of their works.
+Paul cites Abraham (Romans 4:1–8), who "believed God, and it was counted unto him for righteousness."
+Abraham trusted "him that justifieth the ungodly."
+"Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified" (Galatians 2:16).

 Good Works and Salvation